 Its time to layout the Satsop River section.
-The layout design given and druthers of this section is indentified in Station 14 Satsop River.
+The layout design given and druthers of this section is identified in Station 14 Satsop River.

 Layout Design Elements